markcastle/eventstreaming/TASK.md

 - [x] ✅ Provide adapters for integrating with existing primitives and core events.
 (Fluent builder extensions for all primitives implemented and tested)
 - [x] ✅ Add unit tests and integration tests for advanced/primitive scenarios (100% coverage).
 (All builder extension methods tested)
 - [x] ✅ Add XML docs for all APIs and builder patterns.
 (All builder extension methods now have comprehensive XML documentation.)
-- [ ] 🔹 Add usage examples and update `/examples/`.
+- [x] ✅ Add usage examples and update `/examples/`.
-- [ ] 🔹 Update README and API docs to reference fluent builder usage.
+- [x] ✅ Update README and API docs to reference fluent builder usage.
 - [x] ✅ Consider DI integration for builder registration/configuration.
 (README and API docs updated with DI usage and registration patterns.)

 ---